dinau/imguin/README.md

 ---
 1. Compose development folders
-Fist move to your working folder you like, then
+First move to your working folder you like, then

    ```sh
    mkdir imguin_dev